Main image of the Nextas Zero-Point Clamping Plate

 52mm/96mm Industry-Standard Module Design

-The manual zero point plate adopts a 52mm/96mm industry-standard module design, ensuring strong compatibility with global CNC machining tooling systems.
-This standardization avoids custom adaptation troubles, enabling seamless integration into both small workshops and large manufacturing setups.
+The manual zero-point plate adopts a 52 mm / 96 mm industry-standard module design for strong compatibility with global CNC machining tooling systems.
+This standardization avoids custom adaptation troubles, enabling straightforward integration into both small workshops and large manufacturing setups.
 The two module sizes meet different workpiece weight and size needs, boosting flexibility in diverse machining tasks.
 With widely available spare parts, it simplifies maintenance and replacement.
 For businesses valuing consistency, this design cuts downtime from incompatible tooling, enhancing overall operational efficiency.

 How to Choose the Right Zero-Point Clamping Plate